 - 1/2 cup diced onion

 - 14 ounces smoked sausage cut in half lengthwise and then into 1/4 inch pieces

 - 2 medium zucchini cut in half lengthwise and then into 1/4 inch pieces

 - 1 yellow squash cut in half lengthwise and then into 1/4 inch pieces

 - 2 cups grape or cherry tomatoes sliced in half lengthwise

 - Heat a 12 inch skillet over medium heat.

-- Melt butter in the pan, then add the diced onion; stir and cook until onions are soft.
+- Melt olive oil in the pan, then add the diced onion.
+Stir and cook until onions are soft; 3-4 minutes.

 - Stir in the veggies and seasonings and cook another 7 minutes or until zucchini is tender (soft, but still has a bit of crunch to it).